ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

   | Yellow -> "banana";;
 ```

-We can match on more than one case at a time:
+We can match on more than one case at a time too:

 ```ocamltop
 let rec is_primary = function